colpal/actions-changed-files/README.md

     # Access the deleted files as a plain text list.
 For example:
     #   src/index.js

+  - run: echo '${{ steps.changed.outputs.renamed }}'
+    # Access the renamed files as a plain text list.
+For example:
+    #   dist/main.js

   - run: echo '${{ steps.changed.outputs.json }}'
     # Access the changed files as a JSON string with added, modified, deleted, and all keys
     #   {